SA Ambulance Service

 More ambulances and crews

 12 extra ambulances will be added to the metropolitan fleet to support an increase of approximately 72 FTE in frontline paramedic and support staff.
-These new SA Ambulance Service staff will be introduced in stages, as other Transforming Health changes are implemented across our health system.

 More stations, closer to home